xenvi/JokesterExpo/README.md

 - Interactive, fun animations!
 - On refresh, load 10 new jokes
 - Built on Expo
+- Includes 10 local jokes (with the first being my own joke addition!) to test local storage

 ## TO RUN:
 npm start